 Through our Community Grants program, the Bainbridge Island Parks Foundation funds projects to improve and enhance parks, trails and recreational opportunities on Bainbridge Island.
 By supporting community-led initiatives, the Parks Foundation focuses its impact in a way that best reflects community priorities.
 Grants help to fund capital projects that align with the Parks Foundation mission.
-Grant applications are made and awarded in the fall.
+Grant applications are made and awarded annually in the fall.

 The Bainbridge Island Parks Foundation exists so that Islanders may work together to improve our parks and trails; our Community Grants are one of our programs that makes this possible.